MikeIbberson/gql-scalars/README.md

 Import directly into your resolver function and declare each scalar in your schema.
 See below for an example.

+There is one scalar type missing from this package; not every project will require it.
+To convert strings into MongoDB ObjectIds, please visit [this gist](https://gist.github.com/MikeIbberson/557ebdddea51d246a5cfc24557268741).

 ```
 import { merge } from 'lodash';
 import { gql } from 'apollo-server-express';